datonic/datadex/README.md

 <br>

-Datadex is a fully open source, serverless, and local-first Data Platform that improves how communities collaborate on Open Data.
+Datadex is a fully open-source, serverless, and local-first Data Platform that improves how communities collaborate on Open Data.
 Datadex is not a new tool, it is a pattern showing an opinionated bridge between existing ones.

-You can check two real world production implementation of the Datadex pattern working in the following repositories:
+You can check two real-world production implementation of the Datadex pattern working in the following repositories:

 - [Gitcoin Grants Data Portal](https://github.com/davidgasquez/gitcoin-grants-data-portal).
 Data hub for Gitcoin Grants data.
+Improves data access and empowers data scientists to conduct research and helps to guide community-driven analysis and decisions.
-Improves data access and empower data scientists to conduct research and guide community driven analysis and decisions.
+- [Arbitrum Grants Data Portal](https://github.com/davidgasquez/arbitrum-data-portal).
+Data hub for Arbitrum Grants data.
+Improves data access and empowers data scientists to conduct research and helps to guide community-driven analysis and decisions.
 - [Filecoin Data Portal](https://github.com/davidgasquez/filecoin-data-portal/).
 Data hub for Filecoin data!
 Like Dune, but in your laptop.

 ### 💡 Principles